pantheon-systems/documentation/source/_docs/manual-import.md

 ## Wrapping Up

 You should now have all three of the major components of your site imported into Pantheon.
-Clear your caches  the Pantheon Dashboard, and you are good to go!
+Clear your caches on the the Pantheon Dashboard, and you are good to go!

+If something didn't go quite right and you'd like to start over, you can cancel the site migration, delete the site, and try again.
+We also recommend making use of our **[Backups](/docs/create-backups/)** tool periodically during migration, so you can restore to a known-good state of your site.

 ## See Also